-It’s my back to basics: How to clean your laundry after a disaster.
-Mark and I started making our own dry laundry detergent about six years ago when my friend, Kendra showed me how easy and inexpensive it is to make.
+Have you thought about how to clean your laundry after a disaster?
+We all feel better if we have clean underwear, right?
+Cleanliness is so important!
+Mark and I started making our own dry laundry detergent about seven years ago when my friend, Kendra showed me how easy and inexpensive it is to make.
 I decided not to make mine liquid because of how much storage space it would take up in my small home.

 How To Clean Your Laundry